Lagging behind national trend, Seattle workers not in hurry to return to the office

 To which many office workers appear to have said, “meh” — much to the dismay of those fretting over Seattle’s recovery.

-Last week, office occupancy in the Seattle metro area was a measly 33% — an improvement from early January, but still barely half of what some U.S. metros are seeing, according Kastle Systems, which tracks office occupancy.
+Last week, offices in the Seattle metro area were only a third full — an improvement from early January, but far below what some U.S. metros are seeing, according Kastle Systems, which tracks office occupancy.

 Kastle, a Washington, D.C., office security firm, posts weekly occupancy rates for 10 U.S. metros using data from key card systems in thousands of commercial buildings.

-Seattle isn’t on Kastle’s list, but company officials say San Jose and San Francisco, which Kastle tracks, and which have Seattle-like demographics, are good proxies for the Emerald City.
+Seattle isn’t on Kastle’s list, but company officials say San Francisco and San Jose, California, which Kastle tracks, and which have Seattle-like demographics, are good proxies for the Emerald City.

-On that basis, Seattle’s office occupancy rate last week was just 33.2%, the lowest of Kastle’s 10 metros (which also include Austin, Chicago, Dallas, Houston, Los Angeles, New York, Philadelphia and Washington, D.C.).
+On that basis, Seattle’s office occupancy rate last week would have been around 33% — at the bottom of Kastle’s 10 metros (which also include Austin, Texas; Chicago; Dallas; Houston; Los Angeles; New York; Philadelphia; and Washington, D.C.).

-Seattle’s low rate tracks fairly well with the Downtown Seattle Association’s own occupancy tracker, which put downtown occupancy at 33% of pre-pandemic levels in late March.
+(For context, that proxy figure echoes the Downtown Seattle Association’s own occupancy tracker, which showed late-March downtown occupancy at 33% of pre-pandemic levels.)

 Why are cities like Seattle and San Jose such laggards?

-It’s partly down to divergent political and community attitudes toward COVID, says Mark Ein, Kastle Systems chairman.
+It’s partly due to divergent political and community attitudes toward COVID, says Mark Ein, chair of Kastle Systems.

-Red-state metros often saw less stringent lockdowns and reopened sooner than did many blue state counterparts.
-Texas’s mask mandate ended in March 2021, a year before King County’s.
+Red-state metros often saw less stringent lockdowns and reopened sooner than did many blue-state counterparts.
+Texas’ mask mandate ended in March 2021, a year before King County’s.

 But COVID politics is only one piece of the story.